 Castration of unwanted males was performed by 79% of farmers between 6 to 12 months of age, and by 21% before 6 months, using either the Burdizzo method (60.82%) or local techniques (39.17%).
 Animal washing was mainly practiced during festive occasions (68%), while 32% washed their goats monthly.
 The average flock size was approximately 40 animals, with most farmers (95%) managing their flocks without hired labor.
 Only 7% insured their animals, reflecting limited awareness of insurance benefits.

 These findings indicate that while essential management practices such as weaning, castration, and post-kidding care are commonly followed, knowledge gaps exist in practices like navel cord treatment.
 Similar observations were also reported with regard to colostrum feeding and newborn cleaning practices11, and active support to does during kidding and hoof trimming in newborns was also carried out by certain section of the farmers16.

+Discussion needsto be more exhaustive include the results and conclusions from other articles like….

+Appraisal of the management practices of goat farmers in selected districts of the KwaZulu-Natal province: can the extensionist play a role to improve?

+Assessment of Management and Breeding Practices among Indigenous Goat Farmers in a Tropical Humid Forest Zone

+Assessment on dairy goat management practice in the Korahey Zone, Somali, Ethiopia

 Table 5: Waste Management practices adopted by goat farmers